 So, what happens if you miss a rafter?

 Well, if you miss it entirely, you will not have the correct pull-out strength for that attachment.
-You would be anchored to roof plywood sheeting, and/or maybe a 1×4 strapping board.
+You would be anchored to roof plywood sheeting with a single bolt, and/or maybe into 1×4 strapping board.

-If you hit the rafter, but are too close to the edge of it, or blow-out the side of it, you have now damaged that rafter or truss chord, and should repair it by pinning a sister board down the side of it.
+If you hit the rafter, but are too close to the edge of it, or blow-out the side of it, you have now damaged that rafter or truss chord, and should repair it by pinning a sister 2×4 or 2×6 down the side of it.

-Is your roofer or solar installer crawling around in your attic making sure that none of your rafters are damaged, or attachments not even attached?
+Is your solar installer crawling around in your attic making sure that none of your rafters are damaged, or attachments not even attached?